RVirmoors/rvirmoors.github.io/_posts/2025-08-30-september.md

 title: busy September
 ---

-The month of September is usually when things get moving, but this year a whole bunch of exciting events with great people have lined up.
+The month of September is usually when things get moving, but especially this year a whole bunch of exciting events with great people have lined up.
 In the hope that I won't jinx them by listing them here, I wrote this post to convince myself that they're actually happening!

 [<img src="/images/itpma-admitere-01.png" alt="itpma admission instagram" style="width: 128px; float:left; padding: 4px">](https://www.instagram.com/p/DN0CAl02nXp/)